 Acquisitions however depend on the relative strength of stocks: Texas has a very strong stock (a P/E of 48 as of 1/28/00)– this provides valuable acquisition currency.
 The intent is to maintain and increase that strength throughout the acquisition process with Cristobal and beyond.
 A general dip in the stock market could weaken Texas’ stock – whether this is in proportion to utility stocks in general (which have a lower Beta, so less volatile) and to the utility targets in particular will affect the value of Texas’ stock as an acquisition currency.
 Nonetheless, Texas brings to the group value in the form of a strong stock and high P/E – each of which makes acquisition more acceptable.

-If international expansion is considered, the relative strength or currencies has to be factored into the evaluation, as does sovereign risk associated with the territory concerned.
-Texas’ in-depth experience in overseas projects will allow it to deliver such projects with greater probability of success than less experienced members of the team.
+If international expansion is considered, the relative strength of currencies and sovereign risk should be factored into the evaluation.
+Texas’ in-depth experience in overseas projects should allow it to deliver such projects with greater probability of success than less experienced members of the team.

 Regulation and Trade.
 Regulation will be a critical issue to this growth story.
 Any transmission acquisition will require regulatory approval, while an O&M contract will invite regulatory oversight.
 Successful education of the regulators and strategic management of the regulatory game will be critical to success.
 Texas is unusually well placed in terms of regulatory education and management skills.